High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Catalog of extragalactic VHE sources

-One can see that the "candidates" for the false detections are the sources with softest spectra, which are 4C +21.35, PKS 1335-127 and CRATES J1722+1013.
-This is also clear from Fig. \ref{fig:all_spectra} in which the measurements of the source fluxes in 0.3-1~GeV, 1-3~GeV, 3-10~GeV and 10-100~GeV from the 1-st year {\it Fermi} catalog are compared with the estimates of the source fluxes in the 100-300~GeV band based on the number of $E\ge 100$~GeV detected photons from each source.
+Fig. \ref{fig:all_spectra} shows the measurements of the source fluxes in 0.3-1~GeV, 1-3~GeV, 3-10~GeV, and 10-100~GeV for the entire 1.8 yr Fermi/LAT exposure in addition to the estimates of the source fluxes in the 100-300~GeV band based on the number of $E\ge 100$~GeV detected photons from each source.

-Although the significance of detection of individual sources of 1(2) photon in the 100-300~GeV band in Table \ref{table1} is around $3\sigma (4\sigma)$, some of the sources are detected with significance higher than $5\sigma$ in the adjacent 30-100~GeV energy band.
-The 5-th and 6-th columns of Table \ref{table1} show the numbers of photons and the chance coincidence probabilities derived from comparison of the expected number of background photons within $\theta\le 0.12^\circ$ circles (corresponding to the 68\% containment circle at 30~GeV) around the sources with the number of source photons in the 30-100~GeV band.
-For the sources which are detected with more than $5\sigma$ significance in the 30-100~GeV band we show more detailed spectra above 1~GeV, calculated using all publicly available data of {\it Fermi} collected from August 2008 to April 2010 (rather than 11 month data used for the analysis of the 1-st year {\it Fermi} catalog).
-One can see that for most of the sources the estimates of the source flux in the 100-300~GeV energy bin agree well with the extrapolation of the powerlaw spectrum from lower energies.
+Although the significance of the detection of individual sources of 1(2) photons in the 100-300~GeV band in Table \ref{table1} is around $3\sigma (4\sigma)$, some of the sources are detected with a significance higher than $5\sigma$ in the adjacent 30-100~GeV energy band.
+The 5-th and 6-th columns of Table \ref{table1} show the numbers of photons and the chance coincidence probabilities derived by comparing the expected number of background photons within $\theta\le 0.12^\circ$ circles (corresponding to the 68\% containment circle at 30~GeV) around the sources with the number of source photons in the 30-100~GeV band.
+For the sources which are detected with more than $5\sigma$ significance in the 30-100~GeV band we show more detailed spectra above 1~GeV, calculated using all publicly available data of {\it Fermi} collected from August 2008 to June 2010 (rather than the 11 month data used for the analysis of the first year {\it Fermi} catalog).
+One can see that for most of the sources the estimates of the source flux in the 100-300~GeV energy bin agree well with the extrapolation of the power-law spectrum from lower energies.

-Maximum of the correlation signal (minimum of the chance probability) shown in Fig. \ref{fig:npart} is achieved at the angle $\theta=0.175^\circ$, corresponding to the 68\% containment radius for the back type events.
-Improvement of the correlation with the increase of $\theta$ from $0.1^\circ$ to $0.175^\circ$ means that there are more real events which came within the rings $0.1\le \theta\le 0.175^\circ$ around their sources, than there are background events in these rings.
+The maximum of the correlation signal (minimum of the chance probability) shown in Fig. \ref{fig:npart} is achieved at the angle $\theta=0.17^\circ$, corresponding to the maximum correlation signal in the back-converted events.
+The improvement in the correlation achieved with the increase of $\theta$ from $0.1^\circ$ to $0.17^\circ$ means that there are more real events within the rings $0.1\le \theta\le 0.17^\circ$ around their sources, than there are background events in these rings.